 PC Prints is a print release system put in place as part of the College’s green initiatives.
 It is designed to help reduce the amount of waste caused by the public printers on campus.
-It requires all users to use their PC ID card or a Visitor Card, which can be purchased at the Library or Accinno Hall, in order to print.
+It allows students to print to public printers via computers in labs and clusters on campus, students’ personally owned computers, and mobile devices.

 How does it work?

-Once you have printed your document(s), you can then release them at any of the PC Prints printers that are the same type as the one you used.
+Once you have printed your document(s), you can then release them at any of the PC Prints printers that are the same type as the one you printed to.
 You are not restricted to printers only in your current location.

 Or continue scrolling for more information related to PC Prints.

 Using PC Prints from a Chromebook or a Mobile Device

 Printing from a Chromebook requires the use of Print Center.
 See below for more information.

 Print Center is a feature of PC Prints that allows users to upload and manage their print jobs via the web.
 It allows users to print documents and images from Chromebooks and smartphones or tablets running Android or iOS (iPhones and iPads).

 How soon do I need to release my print job?